mstingl/ReStock/README.md

 __forceReplace [true|false]:__
 - If blocks that aren't chests should become chests
+- **BE VERY CAREFUL WITH THIS & TRIPPLE CHECK IF YOUR COORDS ARE CORRECT, IT CAN'T BE UNDONE!**

 __coordFile [restock/loot]:__
 - The file with coordinates of chests to fill (without `.json`)